TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 - **The Footer**

-  - In the footer section, the user can find a detailed explanation about the game rules.
+  - In the footer section, the users can find the name of the creator and the date the web page was created.

 ![Footer Image](assets/images/readme/footer.jpg)